turingschool/curriculum/source/topics/performance/digest_based_caching.markdown

 The `cache_digests` library uses MD5 hashing to generate cache keys.
 If any bit of the input to the the hash operation changes, then the hash output will change.
 Since that hash result changes the cache key being searched for changes.
 The old value will be cleaned up by `memcached` when memory is needed.

-`cache_digests` can hash both the templates and the data, so if you change either then a new cache key is generated.
+`cache_digests` can hash both the templates and the data, so changing either will generate a new cache key.

 ### Adding `cache_digests` to a Rails App